FOUNDER & DIRECTOR

 A sought-after guest artist worldwide, Cornejo has performed with leading companies including La Scala, New York City Ballet, Boston Ballet, Hong Kong Ballet, the National Ballet of Japan, Martha Graham Dance Company, Alvin Ailey American Dance Theater, Ballet Hispánico, the Teatro Colón Ballet, Dortmund Ballet, and Danza Contemporánea de Cuba.

-Beyond the stage, Cornejo is an artistic leader, creator, and advocate.
-His directing work includes the Latin American Stars Gala for the LA Music Center’s 50th anniversary; Secret Ballet in The Hamptons with artists from ABT, NYCB, and Alvin Ailey; and DanceLive, the groundbreaking 360° digital performance initiative created during the pandemic with filmmaker Steven Sebring.
+His directing work includes the Latin American Stars Gala for the LA Music Center’s 50th anniversary; Secret Ballet in The Hamptons with artists from ABT, NYCB, and Alvin Ailey; DanceLive, the groundbreaking 360° digital performance created with filmmaker Steven Sebring; and TRIOConcertDance, which he co-created and co-directed with Prima Ballerina Alessandra Ferri and Concert Pianist Bruce Levingston (international tour, 2017–2019).

 In 2026, he is anticipating the launch of American Dancers Off-Road (ADOR), a next-generation initiative designed to create new ballet works year-round, provide equitable opportunities for dancers, and bring high-quality ballet experiences to communities beyond traditional stages.